Denis Istomin

-Denis Olegovich Istomin (born 7 September 1986) is an Uzbek professional tennis player.
-He has won two singles titles (at the 2015 Aegon Open Nottingham and 2017 Chengdu Open) and achieved a career-high singles ranking of world No. 33 in August 2012.
+Denis Olegovich Istomin (born 7 September 1986) is an Uzbekistani professional tennis player.
+He won two singles titles (at the 2015 Aegon Open Nottingham and 2017 Chengdu Open) and achieved a career-high singles ranking of world No. 33 in August 2012.
 In January 2017, he defeated defending champion Novak Djokovic in the second round of the Australian Open.

 Personal life

-Denis Istomin was born in Orenburg to Russian parents Oleg and Klaudiya Istomin.
+Denis Istomin was born in Orenburg to Russian parents Oleg Istomin and Klaudiya Istomina.
 His father moved the family to Tashkent, Uzbekistan, when Denis was 3 months old.
 Denis is coached by his mother, who introduced him to the sport at an early age.
 Injuries resulting from a car crash in 2001 en route to an event kept Istomin away from tennis for 2 years, with doctors initially stating that he would never hold a racquet again.
 Despite this, Istomin resumed training in April 2003.

 He is good friends with Varvara Lepchenko, who previously played for Uzbekistan.